jamisonvalentine/Course/HW/HW-V.md

 * Add a port forward from 2800 => 22 for guestssh.
 * Add a port forward from 9000 => 5001 for a node application.

 2) Add the following required components to your project by editing the `postconfiguration(name)` function inside the lib/provider/vbox.js.
-You will want to take advantage of the `sshExe` command wrapper to send commands to the VM.
+You will want to take advantage of the `sshExec` command wrapper to send commands to the VM.

 * Install nodejs and git
 * Clone https://github.com/CSC-DevOps/App